The gender pay gap is the difference between women’s and men’s average earnings.

 Take steps to ascertain the cause of any pay gap so that this can be explained in the narrative or so you can consider the options to close the gap (if appropriate to do so).

-The advice is always provided in a timely manner that clearly explains legally issues using plain English that meets our legal obligations whilst taking account of our business needs.
+The advice is always provided in a timely manner that clearly explains legal issues using plain English that meets our legal obligations whilst taking account of our business needs.